se-for-sci/se-for-sci.github.io/content/week2/tdd.md

 was to write a failing test, having the test pass means that you have failed to test what you intended!
 In this case, it would indicate a name conflict, `my_max` already exists and another name should be used.
-It's also possible the file is not located in the correct directory to be run.
+It's also possible the test file is not located in the correct directory to be run.

 Even failing this test provides important information.
 You have pytest installed, it is finding your file, and if it is failing at the expected line,